 Reinsfelder is a librarian at Penn State Mont Alto.
-He maintains an interest in the role of the library in academic scholarly publishing and is also heavily involved in the teaching of information literacy -- defined as identifying a need for information, searching a variety of appropriate sources, evaluating what is found, and then using that new knowledge to develop a unique opinion or conclusion about a specific question.
-He says the library has the opportunity to show students that with the right tools and techniques, it is possible to find answers to just about any question.
-Reinsfelder has recently been able to work together with local school librarians to help students become more familiar with college level assignments and the benefits of using an academic research library.
+He is heavily involved in the teaching of information literacy—defined as identifying a need for information, searching a variety of appropriate sources, evaluating what is found, and then using that new knowledge to develop a unique opinion or conclusion about a specific question.
+Reinsfelder has also worked with local school librarians to help students become familiar with college-level assignments and the benefits of using an academic research library.

-Reinsfelder, T. & Thompson, J. (2013).
-Dual-Enrollment Students: The Library Connection Can Start Here.
-In Kenneth Burhanna (Ed.), Informed Transitions: Libraries Supporting the High School to College Transition.
+Reinsfelder, T.L. & Thompson, J. (2013).
+Dual-Enrollment students: The library connection can start here.
+In Kenneth Burhanna (Ed.), Informed transitions: Libraries supporting the high school to college transition.
 Libraries Unlimited / ABC-CLIO.

-Reinsfelder, T. (2012, Spring).
-Open access publishing practices in a complex environment: Conditions, barriers & bases of power.
-Journal of Librarianship and Scholarly Communication, 1(1).
+Reinsfelder, T.L.
+(2012).
+Open access publishing practices in a complex environment: Conditions, barriers and bases of power.
+Journal of Librarianship and Scholarly Communication, 1(1):eP1029.

 Reinsfelder, T. (2012).
-Citation analysis as a tool to measure the impact of individual research consultations.
-College & Research Libraries, 72(2), 263-277.
+Citation Analysis as a Tool to Measure the Impact of Individual Research Consultations.
+College & Research Libraries.
+73(3), 263-277.

-M.S.L.S. in Library Science, Clarion University, Clarion, Pennsylvania, 2003
+M.S.L.S. in Library Science, Clarion University, Clarion, Pennsylvania.

 B.S. in Criminal Justice, Shippensburg University, Shippensburg, Pennsylvania.